fernandoaestrella/portfolio/index.md

 [SlideIn](https://github.com/fernandoaestrella/SlideIn)

-A game in which you summon units in a table top gameboard.
+A game made in Unity in which the player summons units in a table top gameboard.
 The goal is to slide your units into the opponent's goal tile.
-You can also remove a unit by placing yours in a specific way.
+You can also remove an opponent's unit by placing 3 of yours in front of it.

 My contributions:

-All code written by me.
+All code in C Sharp and Scene configuration written by me.

 To play: